 Finally, the white continent allowed me to understand the interconnectedness of all things.
 The landscape is so fertile with wildlife.
 When I say that you see whales, seals, penguins and sea birds constantly, I’m not exaggerating.
 And what was remarkable to see was the way these animals coexisted.
 It seemed a perfect balance, and then one expedition guide pointed out to me a strange jelly-like organism that is feeding on the same plankton as the krill.
 It shouldn’t be in Antarctica, but it’s coming down to the peninsular because the waters are warming.
 Less krill will affect everything in Antarctica, and in understanding that, I felt a sense of urgency to come home and work to make Antarctica’s voice heard.

 I’ve come back to Sydney powerfully excited for my two projects.
 The first project is at university, researching the role contemporary art could play in preserving Antarctica.
 I’m motivated now not just because I’ve seen that the landscapes are beautiful and romantic, but also because I now understand Antarctica as the lungs and the beating heart of planet’s climate systems.
-I know that if we lose it, we’re at risk of losing ourselves.
 My second project is my third book, a novel partly set in Antarctica.
 So much of what I experienced is what I’d hoped for my main character, Maddie.
 I can’t wait to see her come alive in words.

 Antarctica affected me deeply, and maybe I won’t understand the extent to which it has changed me for a long time.
 For now, I am eternally grateful to Chimu Adventures for taking me as an artist-in-residence to a land so wonderfully far away; I really did live ten years in ten days.